FrankRossi22/LunchCount2024/README.md

-//Click Code in the Top Left To View This Correctly\\
-when running on server redirects can be found in the server.js file // the app.get('/') functions show the different redirects: // ex - //
+//Click Code in the Top Left To View This Correctly// when running on server redirects can be found in the server.js file // the app.get('/') functions show the different redirects: // ex - //